 - (a) The Tribe shall assign each producer with a license or authorization identifier in a format prescribed by USDA.
-Licenses may not be sold, assigned, transferred, pledged, or otherwise disposed of, alienated or encumbered. - (b) The Tribe shall acquire a machine for making picture identification badges that will include license numbers.

-- (c) All licensed persons will receive a badge.
-The badge may be the license.
-All persons in a hemp production area shall display on his or her chest a license identification badge or a visitor badge at all times. - (d) A licensee shall not alter, obscure, damage, or deface the badge in any manner.
+Licenses may not be sold, assigned, transferred, pledged, or otherwise disposed of, alienated, or encumbered. - (b) All licensed individuals will receive a badge.
+The badge will be the license.
+The Tribe shall acquire a machine for making picture identification badges that will include license numbers.
+All persons in a hemp production area shall display, on his or her chest, a license identification badge, or a visitor badge, at all times.
+A licensee shall not alter, obscure, damage, or deface the badge in any manner.
 All badges will remain the property of the Tribe and may be suspended or revoked for violation of these Regulations or other tribal law.
+A licensed entity will receive a paper license.
+Any individual or entity with a hemp license will need to be included in the USDA/HeMP monthly producer report and on the annual report.

-4.3 False Statements.
+4.3 False Statements

 - (a) All applicants shall submit information to the Tribe in a full, faithful, truthful, and fair manner.
-The Tribe may deny an application where the applicant made intentional or purposeful misstatements, omissions, misrepresentations, or untruths in the application or in connection with the applicant's background investigation.
-This type of conduct may be considered as the basis for additional administrative action against the applicant, and it may also be the basis for criminal charges against the applicant. - (b) An applicant shall not have and shall not make any false statements or representations to a representative of the Tribe or a law enforcement agency.
+The Tribe must deny an application where the applicant made intentional or purposeful misstatements, omissions, misrepresentations, or untruths in the application or in connection with the applicant's background investigation.
+This type of conduct may be considered as the basis for additional administrative action against the applicant and it may also be the basis for criminal charges against the applicant. - (b) An applicant shall not have and shall not make any false statements or representations to an inspector of the Tribe or a law enforcement agency.

-4.4 Hemp Production and Record Keeping.
+4.4 Hemp Production and Record Keeping